The Best Things to Do in Reus, Spain

 Shopping in Reus

 Reus is still the first port of call for the surrounding region when it comes to shopping.
-In the narrow pedestrian streets of the city center you will not only find the usual suspects like Mango and Zara, but also a surprising number of small boutiques and family-owned stores.
+In the narrow pedestrian streets of the city center, you will not only find the usual suspects such as Mango and Zara, but also a surprising number of small boutiques and family-run stores.

 Colmado Baró